 Here are some relevant things to keep in mind about each section:

-On reading, don’t be intimidated by an unknown word.
-Especially on the new version of the SAT, you can almost always use context clues to approximate its definition.
-Save time by skimming the passages in the reading section when you first get to them.
-If you need to you can read certain sections more closely later to answer specific questions.
+Don’t be intimidated by an unknown word.
+On the digital version of the SAT, you can almost always use context clues to approximate its definition.

 Take reading passages at face value.
 If the answer isn’t DIRECTLY supported by what you read in the passage, don’t choose it.